r043v/rdd/README.md

 output argument

--o "file.rdd" save keys set into specified .rdd file -o "insert" will write all keys into redis (and before insert delete them) -o "delete", delete all keys from redis
+`-o "file.rdd"` save keys set into specifyd .rdd file `-o "insert"` will write all keys into redis (and before insert delete them) `-o "delete"` delete all keys from redis

--v will increase verbose mode, can be 0, 1 or 2 verbose == 1 will print output set keys name verbose == 2 will print output set keys name and all keys data no output (-o) specified will made verbose++;
+`-v` will increase verbose mode, can be 0, 1 or 2

+`verbose level 1` print output set keys name
+`verbose level 2` print output set keys name and all keys data no output (-o) specifyd will made verbose + 1

--s "127.0.0.1" specifie redis database ip
+`-s "127.0.0.1"` specify redis database ip
--p "6379" specifie redis port
+`-p "6379"` specify redis port
--a "password" specifie redis auth password
+`-a "password"` specify redis auth password
--d "#database" specifie database number to use
+`-d "#database"` specify database number to use

 also, default type for no flag input are "input", can also be set with -i